RoyLee1224/web_crawling/README.md

 3. Open korean.py with any Python IDE.
 4. Run the script.
 5. Quarterly magazine PDF files will be downloaded in the pdf directory.
-6. Txt files will be downloaded in the txt directory.
+6. Quarterly magazine txt files will be downloaded in the txt directory.

 ## Description